PanaitStelian/-proiectGit/manual_testing_jira_temu.md

 **(inserati aici raportul de executie generat din jira din sectiunea de dashboards)**

-The final report shows that a number **(inserati numarul de teste)** tests have failed of a total of **(inserati numarul de teste)**
+The final report shows that a number zero tests have failed of a total of ten.

-A number of **(inserati numarul de bug-uri)** total bugs were found, from which the priority is: **(inserati numarul de bug-uri)** are high and **(inserati numarul de bug-uri)** are medium.
+A number of two bogs total bugs were found, from which the priority is: one bug are high and one are medium.

-**(inserati aici o concluzie generala a testarii care sa cuprinda cate teste au fost create si executate, ce procentaj aproximativ din cerintele in scop au fost acoperite, daca exista vreo functionalitate pe care nu ai apucat sa o testezi, daca bug-urile gasite impacteaza lansarea produsului in productie sau se pot fixa si ulterior, daca ai identificat riscuri de produs care trebuie mitigate, daca e vreo reecomandare pe care vrei sa o faci pentru lansare, daca sunt ceva lessons learned de care trebuie sa se tina cont la proiectele viitoare etc.)**
+In this project we tested the online sales platform <https://www.temu.com/ro> and more precisely one of its most important functionalities, the account creation functionality as a customer, but also other functionalities such as: adding a payment method, adding a delivery address, logging in when the user uses credentials or not or has the 2FA option activated.
+   The testing process went as expected and without problems.
+  Within the project, the following were carried out:
+Three Stories
+Ten tests carried out and fully executed two bugs that do not have a major significant impact on the functionality and performance of the product, including: a bug has been assigned, fixed, retested and closed an unassigned, unfixed and unretested bug.
+I mention that the two bugs do not have a significant negative impact on the product.